rstinejr/ubiquitous-kumquat/README.md

 # ubiquitous-kumquat
 ## Compute variance in Clojure

-Work on dimple stat formula.
+Work on simple stat formula.